-To access your Amazon S3 Backup settings, first open your Assembla space Admin page, and then click on Backup and Data Export.
-There are 2 different ways to setup Amazon S3 backups.
+To access your Amazon S3 backup settings, first open your Assembla space Admin page, and then click Backup and Data Export.
+There are two ways to setup Amazon S3 backups:

 Note: If backups don't work for you, make sure that your plan includes them.
-Not every plan will have access to Amazon S3 Backups.
+Not every plan has access to Amazon S3 Backups.

-Note: Backups to Amazon S3 will not include data from Perforce depots.
+Note: Backups to Amazon S3 do not include data from Perforce depots.

 To create an access key for your AWS account root user